mvolkmann/blog/src/swift.md

 Sometimes these contain a "Fix" button that can be clicked to automatically fix the error.

-Option-click a name in Swift code to see its type and basic documentation.
+To see the name a basic documentation of a name in code, option-click it.
-Click the "Open in Developer Documentation" link for more detail.
+For more detail, click the "Open in Developer Documentation".
+Alternatively, click the circled question mark at the top of the Inspector.
+The Inspector will then display help for anything name under the cursor in the Code Editor.

 Command-click a name to display a context sensitive menu that can include the following options: